UnifierHQ/unifier-plugin/README.md

 ----

 ## Examples
-Need an example to know what you need to put in?
+Need an example to know what you need to have in your repository?
 You might want to check out [unifier-revolt](https://github.com/UnifierHQ/unifier-revolt).

 ## Installing plugins